A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Vitamin B6: Crucial for the synthesis of neurotransmitters and the formation of the myelin sheath that protects nerves.
 Adequate B6 levels can help reduce neuropathic pain.

 Vitamin B12: Vital for maintaining the myelin sheath and promoting nerve regeneration.
-B12 deficiency is a common cause of neuropathy, especially in older adults.
+B12 deficiency is a common cause of neuropathy, especially in neuropathy and aging.

 Of particular interest is methylcobalamin, a highly bioavailable form of B12.
 Studies have shown that methylcobalamin can improve nerve conduction velocity in patients with diabetic neuropathy.